Frequently Asked Questions

 - Roadway improvements on parallel routes

-Toll revenue can only be used for components selected by the NVTC that will:
+Toll revenue can only be used for improvements that:

 - Move more people through the corridor

-Yes, construction of an additional eastbound lane is expected to start in early 2018 and open to traffic in late 2020.
-Construction is not anticipated to require the displacement of homes or businesses, and will be completed largely within the existing right of way.
+The construction of the widening project will not require the displacement of any homes or businesses and will be completed largely within the existing right of way.

 A preliminary analysis of noise impacts was carried out to determine areas eligible for new or replacement walls.
 The following graphic shows how the preliminary results affect deployment of noise barriers.